Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We introduce Story-Adapter, an \textit{iterative framework} that adapts pre-trained Stable Diffusion models for long story visualization.
-By using the generated images from previous iterations as references, our method maintains semantic consistency and enhances generative quality for fine-grained interactions throughout the story, effectively reducing error accumulation and avoiding the propagation of flaws.
-For efficiency, we propose a plug-and-play Global Reference Cross-Attention (GRCA) module, which utilizes global image embeddings to reduce computational costs while preserving essential image information flow.
-Extensive experiments demonstrate that Story-Adapter outperforms existing methods on the regular-length story visualization dataset, and shows strong results in long story visualization.
-These findings highlight the potential of our iterative paradigm to advance the quality and coherence of text-to-image story visualization.
+We introduce Story-Iter, a training-free \textit{iterative paradigm} for long story visualization.
+By using full-length generated images from the previous external iteration as reference images, our framework maintains semantic consistency and enhances generative quality for fine-grained interactions throughout the story, effectively reducing error accumulation and avoiding the propagation of flaws.
+Extensive experiments demonstrate that Story-Iter outperforms existing methods on the regular-length story visualization dataset, and shows strong results in long story visualization.
+These indicate the potential of the proposed iterative paradigm to advance long story visualization.